-Key Element Trigger / Response Condition Green Condition Amber Condition Red Trigger There are no complaints received during the construction An air-quality related complaint is received from a nearby resident Further complaints are received from the same complainant after the additional mitigation measures have been implemented Complaints received regarding nuisance dust Response Continue monitoring program as normal.
+Key Element Trigger / Response Condition Green Condition Amber Condition Red Trigger There are no complaints received during the construction An air-quality related complaint is received from a nearby resident Further complaints (more than 2) are received from the same complainant after the additional mitigation measures have been implemented Complaints received regarding nuisance dust Response Continue monitoring program as normal.
 Report the complaint to the regulator, in line with complaints handling procedure (See Section 3.6).
 Review timing of the complaint compared to known site activities to identify if particular site activities (or lack of activity in the case of mitigation measures) are contributing to the complaints.
 Review and investigate construction activities and increase dust suppression measures (additional watering, covering stockpiles etc), where appropriate.
 Review monitoring data from the existing monitors to investigate the likelihood of onsite activities contributing.
+The investigation should take into account (but not limited to) regional dust/particulate data, prevailing wind data on the day/time of complaints, onsite activities at the time of complaints and offsite activities at the time of complaints.
 Conduct real time air quality monitoring at the complaint location (or as near as practicable) including meteorology if required.
 This monitoring should be conducted in consultation with a suitably qualified air quality professional.
-Identify the following from any monitoring method; Location, frequency and duration of monitoring; Assessment against compliance with criteria identified in Section 5.2 of the CAQMP Recommendations for further mitigation
+Identify the following from any monitoring; Assessment against compliance with criteria identified in Section 5.2 of the CAQMP Recommendations for further mitigation